Obesity & Overweight

 To the contrary, they usually affect our organism and our hormones incorrectly, causing reduction of muscle mass and bone destruction, patients feel exhausted, muscle weakness, depression, alternating between different diseases, without ever becoming healthy again.

-Diagnosis of Real Causes & Treatments of Metabolic Diseases
+Diagnosis of Real Causes & Treatment of Obesity

 - Gradual restoration of cellular function